 Also on site is Uvdal Stave Church from 1168.
 The museum and the churches are open from June until the end of August.
 Throughout the summer there is a wide variety of activities, guided tours and concerts.

-Rollag Open Air Museum, situated by the Numedal River, and Dåsettunet, five kilometres from Flesberg, are also worth a visit.
+Rollag Open Air Museum, situated by the Numedal River, and Dåsettunet, three miles from Flesberg, are also worth a visit.
 In summer, these three open-air museums host a week-long event, the "Week of the Middle Ages" featuring art, music and activities inspired by the period.

 Try whitewater rafting on the Numedalslågen River.
 Serious Fun offers rafting in different categories; extreme, normal and family.
 The guides are of an international standard and have the right experience and knowledge to ensure that all guests have the experience of a lifetime.
 New this year are the duckies (a two person raft) – try them for an extreme experience.
 Serious Fun also offers wilderness camps, abseiling, canoes and paintballing.

-Numedal has two excellent equestrian centres, located in the northern end of the valley.
+Numedal has two excellent equestrian centers, located in the northern end of the valley.

 Stall Numedal has a number of safe and friendly ponies, perfect for young children.
 Stall Numedal can take you out on one of the many treks in the surrounding area, as well as teach you about dressage and jumping.

-Uvdal Activity Farm is a western style centre and offers riding lessons as well as tours on horseback in the forest and horse-and-carriage rides.
+Uvdal Activity Farm is a western style center and offers riding lessons as well as tours on horseback in the forest and horse-and-carriage rides.